decidables/decidables/packages/detectable/README.md

 - Optimize update() based on changedProperties?
 - Linting and transpiling in tagged template literals?
 - Change 'browserslist' to `last 1 version, not dead, > 0.2%`?
+- Custom spinner that looks better than User Agent spinners?

 - Edge/IE11 - slider shadow is clipped
 - Edge/IE11 - minor edge defects between SVG element and shadow